 Welcome From The Dean

 Welcome to the web site for the Summer Talent Academy for Professions in Health (STAPH).
-On this site you will be able to find information on this exciting program, entering its fifth year in 2015.
+On this site you will be able to find information on this exciting program, entering its eighth year in 2018.

 Purpose of STAPH